 - a course in matrix or linear algebra

 - an introductory course in statistics or biostatistics.

-- Submit Academic Records/Transcripts to Rackham Graduate School Admissions
+- Please refer to Rackham Graduate School guidelines when submitting transcripts.

 - Applicants whose native language is not English are required to present evidence of competency in English (TOEFL or MELAB scores) with their application or to have been granted a degree in an English speaking institution.
 Please refer to the Admissions page for international applicants for details on English proficiency requirements and other requirements specific to international students.
 The code for TOEFL is 1839.

 Courses must be: